DanLeEpicMan/UpdatedMonolithSolver/README.md

 # Instructions

 To clarify, these instructions assume that you are using a computer with Windows.
-Contact me if you're having trouble (see below).
+The script I wrote should work fine on both Linux and Mac, though I've never tested it (and don't plan to).
-- Mac: I'm unsure if these instructions apply for Mac.
-You should know how to open terminal and use it though.
-If Step 3 fails for you, then use the above two instructions.
+- Mac: You should know how to use terminal and change the working directory in order to pass Step 2.
 - Linux: If you're using Linux, then you know what you're doing.
-My script won't run on Linux.
-Use the instructions for the above two repositories instead.
+Steps 2 and

 [Here is a video of me going over the instructions](https://youtu.be/63QQr9axij0).
 These instructions are newer, but should be mostly the same (except maybe Prerequisites and Installation).